 A 6-year-old who feels frustrated because they don't 'fit in' at school or who is overwhelmed by the bright lights and loud sounds of a classroom.
 It is perfect for a child who loves comic books and needs a new way to understand their own mental processing.

 This book is best read together.
-Parents should be ready to pause and ask, 'Is your super-hearing acting up today?' to bridge the book's metaphor with the child's real-life experiences.
+Parents can use the superhero metaphor to connect the book to real-life experiences.
+For example, after a moment of sensory overwhelm, they might gently ask, "Was your super-hearing a little too strong just now?"
 A parent might reach for this after hearing their child say 'I'm weird' or 'Why can't I be like the other kids?' or after a particularly difficult sensory meltdown where the child feels ashamed.

 Preschoolers will enjoy the colorful superhero imagery and the basic idea that they are special.
 Older children (ages 7-8) will grasp the deeper connections between the 'superpowers' and their actual autistic traits, leading to better self-regulation.